bradwindy/azure-multivm-webapp/README.md

 This is a project connecting two virtual machines and a cloud database service together to form a collaborative to-do list web app.

 The system consists of two Azure virtual machines.
 One VM is hosting a to-do list web app written in React.
-There is another hosting a node server with an express.js API to load, save, and delete tasks based on request from the web app.
+There is another hosting a node server with an express.js API to load, save, and delete tasks based on requests from the web app.
 This project also uses the Microsoft Azure Cosmos DB to store the tasks to a database.

 **See GitHub issues and commit history for project work history.**